Welcome to Picasso Class

 securing knowledge in place value up to 3 or 4 digits

-- solve number problems involving the above
+- solve problems involving multiplication and division

 It would be helpful if you could work with your child on times tables and also telling the time on an analogue clock.